Self-induced marginality in plastically deformed crystals

-Note next that the pre-yield value of the cutoff parameter $\lambda = 0.0230$ is drastically different from its post-yield value $\lambda = 0.0076$.
-The approximately three-fold decrease of the value of $\lambda$ indicates that large energy drops become substantially more probable in the post-yield regime ~\cite{Lin2014-bx,ruscher2021avalanches}.
-The emergent collective behavior is reflected in a much broader extent of avalanche activity which reaches the size of the system suggesting the divergence of the characteristic length $l \sim 1/\lambda$.
-The physical nature of the implied criticality is presently actively debated \cite{Grinstein1995-lw,Zippelius2023-ak,Charbonneau2023-oo,Oyama2023-oj,Xing2024-tz,Zhang2020-ax}.
+Note next that the pre-yield values of the cutoff parameters $L^{D_x}$ are much smaller than their post-yield values which indicates that larger avalanches become more probable ~\cite{Lin2014-bx,ruscher2021avalanches}.
+The emergent collective behavior, reflected in such broader extent of avalanche activity, reaches in post yield regime the size of the system suggesting the divergence of the characteristic length.
+Further differences between pre-yield and post-yield mechanical responses emerge from the analysis of the values of the exponents $D_x$ providing information about the morphology of the plastically deforming regions.
+Thus, in In the pre-yield regime the energy avalanches are characterized by a low fractal dimension $D_\epsilon \approx 0.36$, pointing towards highly localized, spatially scattered, macroscopically isolated rearrangements.
+Instead, in the post-yield regime we obtain the value $D_\epsilon \approx 0.98$ which suggests the emergence of 1D-like system spanning bands.
+The latter reflect highly cooperative nature of the underlying plastic deformation and the physical nature of the implied criticality is presently actively debated \cite{Grinstein1995-lw,Zippelius2023-ak, Oyama2023-oj,Xing2024-tz,Zhang2020-ax}.

 Finally we mention that the observed similarity between the structure of intermittent plastic fluctuations in amorphous and crystalline solids is supported by the fact that elasto-plastic models, typically used to model amorphous plasticity \cite{Nicolas2018-iy,PhysRevLett.129.228002,Ferrero2019-rx,Fernandez-Castellanos2021-yn}, are very similar to the MTM which operates within basically the same finite element setting.
 The difference is that the phenomenological yield thresholds of elasto-plastic models are replaced in the MTM by elastic instabilities originating from the non-convexity of the energy landscape.
 Accordingly, the fixed linear elastic propagators are replaced by the solution 'on the fly' of the corresponding nonlinear elasticity problems.
-It is important that the crucial nonlinearity in the MTM is of universal geometrical nature as it originates from the exact description of finite elastic deformations.
+Note also that the crucial nonlinearity in the MTM is of universal geometrical nature as it originates from the exact description of finite elastic deformations.
+However, the observed general agreement in the values of the computed exponents suggests that we are dealing with the same universality class.